snezihoglu/Java-Build-a-recommendation-system/README.md

 Also a void method named testLoadMovies which does the ones listed below.

-  -Calls the method loadMovies on the file ratedmovies_short.csv and stores the result in an ArrayList local variable.
+  1. Calls the method loadMovies on the file ratedmovies_short.csv and stores the result in an ArrayList local variable.
 Prints the number of movies, and prints each movie.
-  -Adds code to determine how many movies include the Comedy genre.
+  1. Adds code to determine how many movies include the Comedy genre.
-  -Adds code to determine how many movies are greater than 150 minutes in length.
+  1. Adds code to determine how many movies are greater than 150 minutes in length.
-  -Adds code to determine the maximum number of movies by any director, and who the directors are that directed that many movies.
+  1. Adds code to determine the maximum number of movies by any director, and who the directors are that directed that many movies.

 In the FirstRatings class, there is a method named loadRaters that has one parameter named filename.
 This method processes every record from the CSV file whose name is filename, a file of raters and their ratings, and return an ArrayList of type Rater with all the rater data from the file.

  Void method named testLoadRaters does these:

-  -Calls the method loadRaters on the file ratings_short.csv and stores the result in a local ArrayList variable.
+  1. Calls the method loadRaters on the file ratings_short.csv and stores the result in a local ArrayList variable.
 Prints the total number of raters.
 Then for each rater, prints the rater’s ID and the number of ratings they did on one line, followed by each rating on a separate line.

-  -Adds code to find the number of ratings for a particular rater you specify in your code.
+  1. Adds code to find the number of ratings for a particular rater you specify in your code.

-  -Adds code to find the maximum number of ratings by any rater.
+  1. Adds code to find the maximum number of ratings by any rater.
 Determines how many raters have this maximum number of ratings and who those raters are.

-  -Adds code to find the number of ratings a particular movie has.
+  1. Adds code to find the number of ratings a particular movie has.

-  -Adds code to determine how many different movies have been rated by all these raters.
+  1. Adds code to determine how many different movies have been rated by all these raters.

 #### Second Step